-I have never wanted my blog posts to anger my loves ones or reveal something they didn’t want.
+I have never wanted my blog posts to anger my loved ones or reveal something they didn’t want.
 I am not looking to start trouble just looking to break the cycle.
-Most of my posts are about breaking the cycle of mental illness, by not portraying your own mental illness on to your kids.
+Most of my posts are about breaking the cycle of mental illness.
 Today I talk about breaking the cycle of abuse.
 This can represent any form of abuse but most specifically I would like to address physical.
-My intention is not to place judgment on my parnents.
+My intention is not to place judgment on my parents.
 You can make mistakes but, you have to also own up to not being perfect.

 Stop Normalizing Hitting Children

-Something that happened in the last few days brought up a lot of anger in me.
-We were sitting around after a family dinner.
+Something that happened in the last few days stirred up a lot of anger in me.
 The family had joined together to meet my neice’s new college boyfriend.
 After dinner conversation started with my brother making a bad joke about being hit with a belt.
 As if beatings are a normal part of childhood we went through different situations.
 “There was another time we got hit with the lamp shade and oh yea Nana had the yard stick.”

 Thanks For Bringing Up Awful Memories!

 Those thoughts haven’t stopped for days.
 I could not control the embarrassment and disgust that now sat in my stomach.
 The way they normalize it breaks my heart.
-They are portraying this behavior as normal.
-Each time I protest it as anything else I met with objections.
+Each time I protest and show science that proves beating are not beneficial I am met with objections.
 My brother argues that our childhood made us good people.
 My parent’s had me believing that only kids who were beat turned into responsible adults.
 “Everyone got hit every once in a while.”
 I was shocked when I met a lot of really amazing people who were never hit as a child.
 My parents act like my reaction to being beat is an over exaggeration.
 The stories I mention above I only mention because they chose to, but there are many more.

 Break the Cycle